PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 ![Screenshot of the New Pull Request Form](../img/new-pull-request.png)

-It is very important that you complete this table correctly, as it is vital for:
+The first step is to write a summary of your pull request's purpose in its GitHub title.
+A summary does not mean it can not be explicit.
+Please describe what your pull request does in detail (avoid "Fix product page" or "Category page improvement").

+{{% notice note %}}
+Writing a good Pull request title is important as this the only thing that people will see in the Change log.
+{{% /notice %}}

+Then, proceed to complete the Pull Request table.
+This step is vital for:

-- Making sure the branch is correct
+- Making sure the branch your PR targets is the one that you meant
 - Understanding your change
 - Making sure that it works as expected
 - Tracking when a PR fixes a known issue
-- Tracking if a release breaks retro-compatibility
+- Tracking if a change introduces affects backwards compatibility (BC breaks)
-- Building the change log
+- Building the change log (changes are grouped by type and category).

 #### Target branch